Sunit130/Authentication-Security/README.md

 ## Level 6
   1. Use Third Party OAuth2.0
-  2. Google OAuth2.0 is used in this level for authorization
+  2. Google OAuth2.0 is used in this level for Authentication